« The curse of Alagna strikes Opera Chic again! | Main | Muti doesn't take sass. »

 Claudio Desderi sang Don Pasquale, and although proved himself as a playful actor, his exhaustion was apparent (he had previously sung in the December 14, 16, and 17th productions), and he was stripped-thin, basically performed recitative, while simultaneously falling behind Muti’s conducting the entire opera.
 What he did provide was an anchoring sense of seniority, as the rest of the cast was comprised of thirty-somethings, adding credibility to the libretto.

 Mario Cassi’s Dottore Malatesta was delightful, but Francisco Gatell’s Ernesto definitely stole the admiration of the audience.
 The sweet tenor had a Flórez-esque sound and color.
 Com'é gentil - la notte a mezzo april was gorgeous.
-Btw, speaking of Flórez: ex- Flórez girlfriend Laura Giordano made herself a tepid appearance as Norina.
-She has probably the ugliest coloratura (actually nonexistent) that I’ve heard in a while, and girl looks like a busted Katie Holmes.
+Btw, speaking of Flórez: ex-girlfriend Laura Giordano made herself a tepid appearance as Norina.
+What was up with this performance?
+Everyone must have been really tired, because Giordano's usually arching coloratura sounded striped...and homegirl looks like Katie Holmes, which is a bad sign for this Scientology-phobe.
 But this performance wasn’t really about the singing.
 It was about the energy, youth, and freshness, which the entire cast pulled-off with aplomb.

 Btw, Mrs. Muti was there last night in gorgeous crème-colored cashmere (see picture above), but wore a pair of sunglasses the entire time.
 Four cameras were stationed throughout the theater and they were clearly filming, so eventually there will be a DVD.